JamesHDuffield/storybook/README.md

-# AI generated children's story a day
+# AI generated childrens story a day

 This project allows the generation and management of AI generated children's stories, with the intent to produce a short, unique, coherent story before bed every night.